ali-aslan-oztoprak/create-easy-website/README.md

-# Create An Easily Website
+# Create A Website Easily

 Hi everyone, I developed the project to you can create an easy website fastly without a database.